urduhack/urduhack/docs/quickstart/normalization.rst

 Adding spaces after punctuations
 ---------------------------------

-To do so you need to import the :py:func:`~urduhack.normalization.util.punctuations_space` from :py:mod:`~urduhack.normalization.util` and pass it the text.
+To do so you need to import the :py:func:`~urduhack.normalization.punctuations_space` from :py:mod:`~urduhack.normalization` and pass it the text.
 The function will return you the text after putting spaces at proper places.::

     >>> from urduhack.normalization import punctuations_space